hiromaily/go-google-home/README.md

 $ http POST http://localhost:8080/speak text="It's sunny day today."
 ```

-## How to access to local server from outside
+## How to access to local server from outside easily?
 Use [Ngrok](https://github.com/inconshreveable/ngrok)

 #### Install on Mac